OpenTerrace/openterrace-python/paper.md

 # Statement of need
 `OpenTerrace` is an open-source simulation framework providing easy access to complex simulations.
 The core part of the computations are made by calling low-level languages using packages such as NumPy [@harris], SciPy [@virtanen] and  Numba [@lam] for speed while maintaining the flexibility and user-friendliness of Python.
 Plotting and animation capabilities based on Matplotlib [@hunter] are provided with the framework to allow easy access to visualisations.

 `OpenTerrace` solves for a fluid phase, which is descretised in `N` nodes.
-For each node, the bed material may be discretised in `M` nodes.
-The framework allows an arbritrary number of phases to be defined and coupled in different ways.
+For each node, the bed material is discretised in `M` nodes.
+The framework allows arbritrary number of phases to be defined and coupled in different ways.

 Each phase is described by a non-linear, partial differential equation.
-These are coupled using source terms to account for various effects such as convection and radiation.
-The framework is flexible in such a way that new types of source terms, new domain shape functions, new fluid and bed substances (including phase-changing substances) and new numerical discretisation schemes can easily be added.
-A set of tutorials is also provided with the framework to highlight its current functionality and ease the learning curve for new users.
-Also various unit tests are provided to verify different parts of the code and its correctness for some well-defined benchmark cases.
+The phases are coupled using source terms to account for various physical mechanisms.
+The framework is flexible in such a way that new types of source terms, new domain shape functions, new fluid and bed substances (including phase-changing substances) with both temperature dependent- and independent properties and new numerical discretisation schemes can easily be added.
+A set of tutorials is also provided with the framework to highlight its functionality in its current version and to ease the learning curve for new users.
+Also various unit tests are provided to verify different parts of the code in some well-defined benchmark cases.

 ![](docs/_figures/schematic.svg)